MinerEU/scripta_a2/README.md

 # MinerEU modified version dedicatd for [MinerEU.com](https://MinerEU.com) & [JustAsic.com](https://justasic.com)

-## For technical reader Setups to install:
+## For technical readers, steps to install:

 ### 1. ssh to your A2 device.
   * on Windows, you need [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/)